...And Then I Wrote: Background

 In 1958, Nelson released two records under a contract with Pappy Daily of D Records, "Man With the Blues"/"The Storm Has Just Begun" and "What a Way to Live"/"Misery Mansion".
 While working for D Records and singing in nightclubs, Nelson was hired by guitar instructor Paul Buskirk to teach in his school.
 He sold to Buskirk his original songs "Family Bible" for US$50, and "Night Life" for US$150.
 "Family Bible" turned into a hit for Claude Gray in 1960.

 Nelson moved to Nashville in 1960, but no label signed him.
 Most of his demos were rejected.
 Nelson was later signed as a songwriter to Pamper Music with the help of Hank Cochran, who worked for the publishing company owned by Ray Price and Hal Smith.
 Faron Young recorded Nelson's "Hello Walls", and after Ray Price recorded Nelson's "Night Life", and his previous bassist Johnny Paycheck quit, Nelson joined Price's touring band as a bass player.
 While playing with Price and the Cherokee Cowboys, other of his original songs became hits for other artists, including "Funny How Time Slips Away" (Billy Walker), "Pretty Paper" (Roy Orbison), and, most famously, "Crazy" by Patsy Cline.
-Nelson signed with Liberty Records and was recording by August 1961 at Quonset Hut Studio.
+Nelson signed with Liberty Records and was recording by August 1961 at the Bradley Studios.
 As Nelson later recalled, Cochran was instrumental in getting him signed: "Hank had convinced Liberty's A&R man for country music, Joe Allison, that I was the next big thing...Allison knew that there wasn't any way I was gonna change my singing style - and that was fine by him.
 He understood me.
 He just wanted me to sing my own songs in my own way."